fullcycleapp/dogapi-cr/README.md

 dog.emit_point("test.api.test_metric", 4.0)
 ```

-Take a look at the `examples/` folder for more examples.
+Take a look at the `examples/` folder for more examples usages.

 ## Contributing

+Contributions and patches are welcome!
+Please read the following instructions before submitting your patch:

 1. Fork it (<https://github.com/fullcycleapp/dogapi-cr/fork>)
 2. Create your feature branch (`git checkout -b my-new-feature`)